How to Build a Go-To-Market (GTM) System That Generates Business on Autopilot

 Building your GTM system deliberately is how you win in 2026

-That means stepping back from the day-to-day tactics, looking at the full picture, and asking hard questions about where the disconnects are.
+That means starting with alignment instead of activity.
+It means looking at the full picture, and asking hard questions about where the disconnects are.
 It means validating your assumptions before building on them.

 It also means choosing focus over breadth.
-And it means treating your go-to-market as a system you design and iterate on, not a collection of things that happened organically.
+It means treating your go-to-market as a system you design and iterate on, not a collection of things that happened organically.

 If you're looking at your current setup and recognizing some of the gaps we've talked about, that's a good sign.
 It means you know where the opportunities are.